mathjax/MathJax-test/README.txt

   python runTestsuite.py

 and wait until the testsuite is complete.
+You can also specified a custom configuration file with the -c option.
+For example

+  python runTestsuite.py -c windows.cfg

 Warning: because some unit tests need to take screenshots of test pages and compare them, you should avoid any action that could disturb what is rendered